- Mortgage Calcs

 It is important to get specific information regarding each of these factors.
 Second mortgages should never be signed without all of the above information.
 It is best to get the information in writing, this prevents lenders misleading or misconstruing information.

 The mortgage company should also be able to explain how their rates are determined and what may cause them to increase throughout the life of the loan.
 It is important to ensure that interest rate changes are determined on a specific set of criteria.
 This information should also be obtained in writing.

 Either type of mortgage rate will result in a loan that is comparable or slightly more expensive than first mortgages.
 The second mortgage may be slightly more expensive because the lender understands that the first loan was already foreclosed on.
 This means that the second lender is absorbing more risk and may be warier of offering a mortgage.

-Second mortgages usually have terms of one to 30 years.
+Second mortgages usually have terms of one to 30 years with 10 and 15 years being the most common durations.
 Shorter terms will have higher payments and longer terms will have lower payments.
+HELOCs typically have a 10 to 15 year draw period where it is a line that revolves similarly to a credit card, followed by a fixed 10-year amortizing repayment period.
 It is important to calculate exactly how much can be afforded each month.
 This is best determined by assessing how much personal income can be allotted to the loan each month.
 This number, in combination with the interest rate, should be used to determine the length of loan that is affordable.